davidmginn/AzureNotificationHub/docs/WindowsUniversalApp.md

 ![Alt text](img/newProject.PNG)

-* Right click on the project, select "Store" and then "Associate App".
+* Right click on the project, select "Store" and then "Associate App with the Store".
 Proceed through the dialogs to associate the project with the Windows Store App we created earlier

 ![Alt text](img/associateAppWithStore.PNG)